pedrohenriquerls/config_reader/Readme.md

 - `forms_customer_bkit.yml` will be the `forms_customer` for config name to the site `bkit`

 ### How to use
-Before to fetch the configs is necessary to load the config data for this you need to call the function `loadConfigFromFiles`.
+Before to fetch the configs is necessary to load the config data for this you need to call the function `loadAllConfigsInFolder`.

-If you do not pass the folder of configs as a parameter to `loadConfigFromFiles` the files will be found in the path configured in the env `READER_CONFIG_FOLDER`, this function returns a promise.
+If you do not pass the folder of configs as a parameter to `loadAllConfigsInFolder` the files will be found in the path configured in the env `READER_CONFIG_FOLDER`, this function returns a promise.

 To fetch the configs you want you must call the `getConfig` function, this function receives three parameters `config name`, `siteId` and `environment`, the production key is used as default.